 And yet… we will definitely miss our large family gatherings and parties with friends.
 So what can we do to fill the void (while not putting too much pressure on ourselves)?
 We have ideas, people.
 Read on…

 1. “Dress Up Fancy”

 But we did it and it was super fun!
 We made a wonderful meal (a “fancy meal”) and lit a lot of candles and pretended like we were at a party.
 No regrets!
-I suspect we will do the same for New Years.
+I suspect we will do the same this year.

 So put on those high heels and that sequin dress, mama!
 Even if it’s just for your family.
 It may be the only time you’ll wear them this year, plus it will make for great memories. ~ Meg

 2. Get Outside and Play